Macrometacorp/docs/docs/cep/store-rdbms-plugin.md

 ### Procedure Template

-Use the following template to create a Procedure function:
+Use the following template to create a procedure function:

 ```sql
 rdbms:procedure(STRING data-source.name, STRING query)